smichalski17-dev/documentarian/my-website/docs/tutorials/onboarding-guide.md

-2. Ensure **Xbox live - Single Sign On** section is updated with the http://my.2k.com endpoint.
+2. Ensure **Xbox live - Single Sign On** section is updated with the website's endpoint.